ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.4.4 Re-book Appointment
 1. The system provides the user with a default appointment selection: Select Consecutively available Appointment spots
-1. An Individual can select any of the Appointment Date available and any of the Appointment Spot available
+1. An Individual can select any of the Appointment Date available and any of the Appointment Slot available
 1. The Individual has to select against which Pre-Registration Id the Appointment spot is being booked
-1. The system maps appointment spot with all the Pre-Registration Ids which are selected for Appointment Booking.
+1. The system maps appointment slot with all the Pre-Registration Ids which are selected for Appointment Booking.
 1. If any Pre-Registration Id does not have Booking mapped, the user is notified if he wants to continue without booking
 1. An Individual at this stage may opt to search Registration center.
 In this case the appointment -booking (Time Slot selected) done is removed
 1. An Individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking